iftechfoundation/twine-cookbook/dicerolling/snowman/snowman_dicerolling.md

 ## Summary

-"Dice Rolling" demostrates how to create the same effects of rolling various physical dice through using Underscore.js's *[_.random()](http://underscorejs.org/#random)* function and its interpolating functionality.
+"Dice Rolling" demonstrates how to create the same effects of rolling various physical dice through using Underscore.js's *[_.random()](http://underscorejs.org/#random)* function and its interpolating functionality.

 ## Live Example